Stocks edge lower as 2025 winds down while gold and silver rise

 Business

-Nvidia fell 0.2% and Apple fell 0.5%.
-Both companies have outsized values that have a greater overall impact on the market’s broader direction.
+The more notable action was again in the commodities markets.
+Gold, silver and copper all resumed their ascent after steep declines a day earlier.

-NEW YORK (AP) — Stocks edged lower in afternoon trading on Wall Street Tuesday as 2025 nudges closer to the finish line.
+NEW YORK (AP) — Stocks fell slightly on Wall Street Tuesday as trading for 2025 nudges closer to the finish line.

+With just one trading day left before the year ends, most big investors have closed out their positions and volume has been thin.
+Every major index is headed for a double-digit gain for the year.

 The biggest weights on the market remained technology companies, especially those focused on advancements for artificial intelligence.

+The more notable action was again in the commodities markets.
+Gold, silver and copper all resumed their ascent after steep declines a day earlier.

-The price of gold rose 1.1% and silver prices gained 9.5% after slumping Monday when the Chicago Mercantile Exchange, one of the largest trading floors for commodities, asked traders to put up more cash to make bets on precious metals.
+The price of gold rose 1.4% to 4,386.30 per ounce.
+Silver prices gained 10.9%.
+Prices for gold and silver slumped Monday when the Chicago Mercantile Exchange, one of the largest trading floors for commodities, asked traders to put up more cash to make bets on precious metals.
 Prices for both metals have surged in 2025 on a mix of economic worries and supply deficits.

 Crude oil prices were relatively steady.
-The price of U.S. crude oil was mostly unchanged.
-The price of Brent crude, the international standard, fell 0.1%.
+The price of U.S. crude oil fell 0.2% to $57.95 per barrel.
+The price of Brent crude, the international standard, was unchanged at $61.92 per barrel.

-Treasury yields mostly rose in the bond market.
+Treasury yields were mixed in the bond market.
 The yield on the 10-year Treasury rose to 4.12% from 4.11% late Monday.
 The yield on the two-year Treasury, which moves more closely with expectations for what the Federal Reserve will do, held steady at 3.45% from late Monday.

 The central bank has been dealing with a more complex economic picture.
 Consumer confidence has been weakening throughout the year as inflation squeezes consumers and businesses.
 The continued impact of a wide-ranging U.S.-led trade war threatens to add more fuel to inflation.